piyushtiwari97/Resume/README.md

 # Resume
 Software Testing | Quality Assurance | Project Management |

-To leverage over 19 years of expertise in Support, Software Testing, Quality Assurance, and Healthcare IT systems by ensuring high-quality, compliant & secure digital healthcare solutions.
+To leverage over 19 years of expertise in Support, Cient Support, Software Testing, Quality Assurance, and Healthcare IT systems by ensuring high-quality, compliant & secure digital healthcare solutions.
 Targeting to contribute as a Quality Engineer / QA Lead in a healthcare-focused organization, driving functional excellence, automation adoption, interoperability (FHIR/CCDA) standards, and Agile/DevOps testing practices to deliver superior patient-centric and regulatory-compliant outcomes.

 #PROFILE SUMMARY
 -IT professional with expertise in QA Management, Software Testing Lifecycle, and Project Management, with a strong emphasis on Team Leadership.